ED conducts searches in money laundering case against Maharashtra NCP legislator Mushrif | Politics

 Premises located in Mumbai, Pune and Kolhapur are being covered by the ED officials since around 6:30 am, they said.

-Mushrif, 68, is a Nationalist Congress Party (NCP) MLA from the Kagal seat in Kolhapur.
-He is also the vice president of the political party, headed by former CM and Union minister Sharad Pawar, in Maharashtra.
+Mushrif, 68, is a Nationalist Congress Party (NCP) MLA from Kagal constituency in Kolhapur.
+He is also the vice president of the political party, headed by former chief minister and Union minister Sharad Pawar, in Maharashtra.
 Mushrif posted an Instagram video message asking his supporters not to obstruct the action that he said are being carried out at the premises of his relatives, daughter and some cooperative sugar mills.

 BJP leader Kirit Somiaya had in 2021 alleged that the former rural development minister (Mushrif) indulged in corrupt practices by holding 'benami' entities through his family members and companies.